Adavo/cordova-plugin-media/README.md

 Here is the new feature (for now only on android but if you are an iOS developer, feel free to make the iOS version). :
 - encoding in mp4
-- get byte of the recorded file
+- get byte of the recorded file into a base64 string

 To use it :